 5. Layer colorfully: I buy my layering tees a couple of sizes too small to minimize lumpage, and make sure they’re nice and long.
-That way, I can throw them on beneath non-cardigan sweaters (crews, v’s, and cowls) and let a little contrasting color peek out at the hem and sleeves.
+That way, I can throw them on beneath non-cardigan sweaters (crews, v’s, and cowls) and let a little contrasting color peek out at the hem.
 Bright tights can add another pop of color.

 6. Dresses as skirts: I have several sleeveless sheath dresses that I could relegate to basement storage … but instead, I plan to layer them.
 Long-sleeved layering tee, sheath dress, cowlneck sweater.
 The bottom half of the dress peeks out from beneath the sweater and just looks like a skirt, but I’ve got an extra layer up top!